ampproject/amphtml/extensions/amp-lightbox-gallery/amp-lightbox-gallery.md

   </tr>
 </table>

+## Overview

+The `amp-lightbox-gallery` component provides a "lightbox” experience for AMP components (e.g., `amp-img`, `amp-carousel`).
+When the user interacts with the AMP element, a UI component expands to fill the viewport until it is closed by the user.
+Currently, only images are supported.

-## Behavior
+## Usage

-All you need to do is to include the extension script and put the 'lightbox' attribute on an `<amp-img>` or `<amp-carousel>`.
+To use `amp-lightbox-gallery`, ensure the required script is included in your `<head>` section, then add the `lightbox` attribute on an `<amp-img>` or `<amp-carousel>` element.
 A typical usage looks like this:

 ### Lightbox with `<amp-img>`